 This is, of course, a very brief overview, Powers of Attorney are complex and powerful documents where having correct advice can make all the difference.
 Should you have complicated financial situation or a complex or difficult family situation it is worth the investment in seeking professional advice into your options to provide the best protection for yourself and guidance for your attorneys.

-For further advice on Lasting Powers of Attorney, the administration of estates, Wills and other private client matters, contact Anne Thistlethwaite or one of her fellow solicitors in Bristol by calling 0117 962 1205 or email at email@example.com.
+For further advice on Lasting Powers of Attorney, the administration of estates, Wills and other private client matters, contact Anne Thistlethwaite or one of our other solicitors in Bristol by calling 0117 962 1205 or email at firstname.lastname@example.org.

 Back to Index